peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 Some believe that emotions are destructive; they believe they should stop being emotional and that people (or women) are weak for being more emotional.
 This idea is toxic because it is trying to deny a part of human nature, and also, the person preaching this message is lying - their emotions still control them.

 Emotions are just part of our nature.
 Yes, there are "good" and "bad" emotions, but emotions as a whole are neutral.
-They are a part of our human nature, which we should not demoize.
+They are a part of our human nature, which we should not demonize.
 We should not do this because trying to oppose part of our inherent nature is often unproductive.
 Instead of opposing emotions, we should instead think about our reactions to them.
 Having such a negative view of emotions also leads to fear.
 They fear that having some emotion is a bad sign or some sign of weakness; however, this is not the case.
 It is easy to fear emotions, but it is freeing to take control of the wheel and change your reaction to them.

 > By attributing your suffering to schemas, and negative neurological pathways, instead of your true self, you gain a position of power.
 If you do this, however, you should still take full ownership of the problems - it is about changing your focus on solutions.